 When I was young, my walls were literally covered from floor to ceiling with pictures and posters of the people I wanted to be like; mainly they featured rock stars with their heavy makeup, torn up jeans, and grungy guitars.
 As the years progressed, I began to take the posters down.

 My grandmother is one of the most humble and beautiful people I know.
-She spent the duration of her lifetime serving her husband, her children, and all the rest of her family.
+She spent the duration of her life serving her husband, her children, and all the rest of her family.
 Even now, in her much older years, despite aches and pains, no one can stop her from going into the kitchen and cooking incredible spreads of food for everyone.

-Many years ago, she took in her mother in law, my great grandmother, and took care of her every day.
-You see, my great grandmother had Alzheimer’s disease for a very long time and towards the end she was completely incapacitated.
+Many years ago, she took in her mother in law, my great-grandmother, and took care of her every day.
+You see, my great-grandmother had Alzheimer’s disease for a very long time and towards the end, she was completely incapacitated.

 I remember walking into Grandma’s kitchen one day, and I found my grandmother at the kitchen table lovingly painting Great Grandma’s nails.
 I remember the polish was the prettiest shade of pearly pink.
-She also held her hand til the nails dried.
+She also held her hand until the nails dried.

 No, my grandma is not a famous rock star.
 She never did anything that monumental by the world’s definition.
 She won’t be written in the history books.
 Even so, every time I see her, I see her honoring Jesus, the greatest name written upon history.
 When I look at her, I think of Jesus when he knelt down and washed His disciple’s feet.